stevencohn/WindowsPowerShell/readme.md

 All applications, including Visual Studio, install unattended in about 25 minutes.
 It's also reentrant, skipping items already installed and installing items missing.

-`.\Install-Programs.ps1 [command] -AccessKey a -SecretKey s [-ListCommands] [-Extras] [-Enterprise]`
+`.\Install-Programs.ps1 [command] [-ListCommands] [-Extras] [-Enterprise] [-Verbose]`

    * _command_ - optional argument to run a single command, default is to run all commands
-   * -AccessKey - AWS access key used for downloading bits from S3 (only needed first time)
+   * -AccessKey - optional, store your AWS access key in your private awscli config
-   * -SecretKey - AWS secret key used for downloading bits from S3 (only needed first time)
+   * -SecretKey - optional, store your AWS secret key in your private awscli config
    * -ListCommands - this argument displays all available commands
    * -Extras - this argument causes extra applications to be installed
    * -Enterprise - install VS Enterprise; default is Professional

-Note that the AccessKey and SecretKey arguments are only need the first time; they are used to log into AWS and are then stored using the awscli.
-Those apps below tagged with "[from S3]" are downloaded from S3 while all others are installed using chocolatey.
+   * -Vebose - print extra information for each command

 Hyper-V and the AWSCli are installed first.
 Hyper-V requires a reboot which is done automatically and the script picks up where it left off immediately after you log in again.